-The PartyEurope dataset links national and regional parties to their respective European political party and, in case they are represented in the European Parliament, to the parliamentary group.
+The PartyEurope Dataset links national and regional parties to its European Political Party and, in case they are represented in the European Parliament, to the parliamentary group.
 The dataset can be used for comparisons within and between party families.
-(1) affiliations of parties as of April 2017, covering parties within the jurisdiction of the European Union (2017).
-In a time where parties and party alliances emerge and disappear, and European parliamentary groups can be reshuffled, this dataset can only provide a snapshot.
-(2) including 462 national and regional parties in 28 European member states, of which 284 are represented on the national level and 206 in the European Parliament.
+(1) Affiliations of parties as of April 2017, covering parties within the jurisdiction of the European Union in 2017.
+Hence, in a time where parties and party alliances emerge and disappear, and European parliamentary groups can be reshuffled, this dataset can only provide a snapshot.
+(2) Including 462 national and regional parties in 28 European member states, of which 284 are represented on the national level and 206 in the European Parliament.
 (3) provides party identifiers of Comparative Manifesto Project (CMP) and Chapel Hill Expert Survey (CHES) to easily link data of different datasets.
-Definition of European Parties according to EU Regulation No 1141/2014 on the statute and funding of European political parties and European political Foundations, see also the European Parliament webpage.
+Definition of European Parties according to EU Reulation No 1141/2014 on the statute and funding of European political parties and European political Foundations, see also the European Parliament webpage.

 This dataset is part of research on European integration by Daniel Belling (profile) and can be used for research purposes without limitations.
 File download:

 Please note: As of now, membership to European parties is not coherently regulated, therefore the following membership conditions apply:

 - Cross-membership of national parties: national parties can be members of more than one European political party as recognised by the European Parliament.